 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objective by attempting to outperform the Dow Jones Industrial AverageTM (the "DJIA[®]").
-The trust will attempt to outperform the DJIA by investing in a portfolio that follows the investment strategy of investing approximately equal amounts (as of the trust's inception) in the ten common stocks in the DJIA[®] that have the highest dividend yields as of April 5, 2019 (the "Security Selection Date").
-A security's dividend yield is calculated by annualizing the most recent dividend paid prior to the Security Selection Date.
+The trust seeks to achieve its objective by attempting to outperform the Dow Jones Industrial AverageTM (the "DJIA®").
+The trust will attempt to outperform the DJIA by investing in a portfolio that follows the investment strategy of investing approximately equal amounts (as of the trust's inception) in the ten common stocks in the DJIA® that have the highest dividend yields as of April 7, 2020 (the "Security Selection Date").
+A security's dividend yield is calculated by annualizing the most recent dividend paid prior to the Security Selection Date and dividing by the security's closing price on the Security Selection Date.
 Companies that, based on publicly available information as of the Security Selection Date, are the subject of an announced business combination reported by such company as expected to occur within 12 months of the date of this prospectus have been excluded from the universe of securities from which the trust's portfolio was selected.